WhatsApp for Nonprofits and NGOs: Engage Donors, Volunteers & Beneficiaries at Scale in 2026

 WhatsApp addresses this in ways that email and social media cannot:

-Donor Engagement and Fundraising
+Donor Engagement and Retention

 Donors who receive regular, meaningful updates on the impact of their contributions give more over time.
 WhatsApp is an excellent channel for impact reporting and donor stewardship: